Mortgage Calculator for US & International Buyers

 What this mortgage calculator includes

-This is a full home buying decision tool — not just a payment estimator.
-It covers every number that matters before you sign: the monthly cost, the upfront cash required, how long until buying beats renting, whether your income supports the loan, and what happens if rates move.
+This is a full home buying decision tool, not just a payment estimator.
+It covers monthly cost, upfront cash required, rent vs buy break-even, affordability, and refinance analysis.

-P&I, property tax, insurance, HOA, and auto-estimated PMI with cancellation date.
+P&I, property tax, insurance, HOA, and PMI when applicable.

-Down payment + closing costs + 3-month planning buffer — all in one number.
+Down payment, closing costs, and a planning buffer in one number.

-Accounts for equity paydown, appreciation, maintenance, tax deduction, and opportunity cost.
+Includes equity paydown, appreciation, maintenance, and opportunity cost.

-See how your monthly P&I changes if rates move ±1% from your current quote.
+See how payment changes if rates move around your assumption.

 Good to know before you use it